 Check in to your hotel this evening in the buzzing city of Edinburgh.
 Home to loads of festivals, cutting-edge Edinburgh serves up a fun, creative mix of ancient and modern.

-Later, meet up with your fellow travellers and Tour Manager.
+Later, meet up with your fellow travellers and Trip Manager.
 Round up some of the group and head out into the city for a fun night out.
-Edinburgh has so much on offer – so ask your Tour Manager for some tips on the city’s cosy pubs, basement bars and happening clubs.
+Edinburgh has so much on offer – so ask your Trip Manager for some tips on the city’s cosy pubs, basement bars and happening clubs.